A Long-Form Study of Attention and Judgment

 Dōgen — Shōbōgenzō (ed.
 Kazuaki Tanahashi; Shambhala)

 Hans-Georg Gadamer — Truth and Method (trans.
-Joel Weinsheimer & Donald G. Marshall)
+Joel Weinsheimer and Donald G. Marshall)

 James J. Gibson — The Ecological Approach to Visual Perception